 If we have to agree two adjectives with one noun, the order of agreement is the following.
-The adjective indicating the main space location of the object (cardiăcus, a, um cardiac; cervicālis, e cervical, gastrĭcus, a, um gastric and so on) is placed after the noun: right gastric artery - arteria gastrica dextra, deep lymph vessel - vas lymphatĭcum profundum.
+The adjective indicating the main space location of the object (cardiăcus, a, um cardiac; cervicālis, e cervical, gastrĭcus, a, um gastric and so on) is placed after the noun: right gastric artery - arteria gastrica dextra, deep lymphatic vessel - vas lymphaticum profundum.